hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 keep it in my head long enough to reason about it deeply.
 Sorry if that is a bit of a let-down.

 Dynamic functions are similar, but they actually evaluate their arguments before being applied.
-That simple idea makes them similar to dynamic functions and useful when applied recursively, and for proper metaprogramming.
+That simple idea makes them similar to normal functions and useful when applied recursively, and for proper metaprogramming.
+Macros are thus usually only useful for simple rewrites or as entry points to dynamic functions.

 ### Type inference and checking